Nestled on 38 acres in the heart of central Kentucky’s Bluegrass Region

 2014 – CURRENT

-Building renovations and production expansions were needed as guest attendance increased.
-Three acres of vines were replanted and some vine rows were reworked to make room for the tasting room garden expansion and tasting room patio addition.
-New tasting room décor, a 4-hole putting green, and 20 more trees and numerous flowering beds were installed throughout the property.
+Building renovations and production expansions were needed along with a new distillery in 2018.
+Three acres of vines were reworked to make room for the tasting room garden expansion and tasting room patio addition.
+New tasting room décor, a 4-hole putting green, and 25 more trees and numerous flowering beds were installed throughout the property.
 Once again a new point of sale upgrade for mobility and a new website were completed to improve the customer experience.
 Shipping direct-to-consumer finally passed in Kentucky’s legislation!